Data Engineering on Microsoft Azure: How to Get Certified

 One of the main ways for data engineers to specialize is in the cloud environment, choosing one of the top three providers: Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

 Azure is Microsoft’s cloud offerings enabling enterprises to build business apps, serverless computing, data and analytics solutions, and more.
-95% of Fortune 500 companies use Azure for a variety of applications, many of them in the areas of big data, machine learning, and AI.
+95% of Fortune 500 companies use Azure for a variety of applications, many of them in the areas of big data, data science, machine learning, and AI.

 To help big data professionals gain expertise in the Azure platform and build credibility in the job market, Microsoft offers a wide range of certifications across foundational, role-based, and specialist skills.